 Restart the session.
 Then open Google2Ubuntu-Manager to see all the available commands, to modify them or create new ones.

-Tip: to launch the folders, you must change the path that is set by default in English.
+Tip: to launch the folders, you must change the path which is set by default in English.
 For example, to launch the "Music" folder you need to change the path from xdg-open ~ / Music a xdg-open ~ / Music.

 To create / modify commands and modules, I send you to project page, where he explains (in English) the procedure.
 For any problems, you can ask in a comment.